BenjiDayan/pisite/_posts/2023-11-20-absurdities2.md

 categories: absurd transport jobs
 ---

 I promise that this blog will contain more than just trains and job applications!
-Both clearly take up too much real estate in my head, the latter perhaps more reasonably than the former given my current situation.
+Both clearly take up too much real estate in my head, although the latter is perhaps more understandable.

 ## Deutschland-Ticket